christo-froneman/Christos-Blog/content/blog/001-asp-net-core-web-api.md

 ## Bruh, did you really do this on a Mac?
 Aw, well thanks for asking mate.
 Yes, yes I did.
 I took full advantage of the recent Amazon Prime day and scored a great deal on a Macbook Air 15 inch screen.
 This is my first Mac and all I have to say is: why didn't you convince me to do this sooner?
 This thing **rocks**!!

 With Microsoft's stuff becoming more and more cross platform oriented, I had no trouble setting up a full development environment, including .NET and Visual Studio.
 Neat, huh?
-But to be honest, the C# Dev Kit suite of extentions for VS Code knocks it out of the park.
-As a frontend developer I already love VS Code, but these extentions make for a pretty good .NET / C# development experience using Code.
+But to be honest, the C# Dev Kit suite of extensions for VS Code knocks it out of the park.
+As a frontend developer I already love VS Code, but these extensions make for a pretty good .NET / C# development experience using Code.

 ## Where's the Frontend Apps?
 I also have two simple frontend apps that interface with this API - one is written in Vue and the other in Angular.
 I have separate blog posts to cover these frontend apps.